lcshjMEzOXAfzNFzdutNOmJspSkXRLRmgpxrcC1/Cyber_Stop/README.md

 ## License

-MIT License — see individual module files for attribution.
+Apache License 2.0 — see individual module files for attribution.

 ---